 Meanwhile, a post on a website normally look like this to visitors:

 You can see a big picture on the top, which is called the Featured Image, just above the Title of the post.
 Below that, we have the last updated date of the post, next to the Category that the post belongs to.
-Sometimes you may even find the name of the Author next to this information.
+Sometimes you may even find the name of the Author next to this information or add related posts section in each post.

 If you want to learn how to create and edit a post in WordPress in detail, refer to the article on how to write and add a post.